 And while she may be a slender, 5’8” but V.I. can certainly take care of herself, thanks.
 No waiting to be rescued here — she packs a gun in her purse, and she’ll use it if she has to.
 She’ll duke it up if necessary, and she doesn’t take any bullshit — especially from men.
 She’s idealistic, and many of her cases revolve around “women’s issues,” but she’s not just some rhetoric-spouting feminist.
 She lives in the real world and that’s the way she wants it.
 She drinks Johnnie Walker Black Label, is more than willing to bend the rules for her clients (she seems particularly partial to B&E), but she’s also a bit of a clothes horse, likes to sing along with the radio, and isn’t adverse to a little sex now and then.
 She’s committed, principled, and uncompromising, and a very welcome addition to the ranks of the genre.

-It’s that same unflinching quality that may have helped attract the attention of actress Kathleen Turner, who used her box office clout to get a big budget film produced.
+It’s that same unflinching quality and sense of uncompromising resolve that may have helped attract the attention of actress Kathleen Turner, who used her box office clout to get a big budget film produced.
 Unfortunately the result, 1991’s V.I.
 Warshawski, was a sloppy, disappointing mess; ruined by a bunch of lazy clichés and a cobbled-together and misguided potboiler plot.
 Nor did it help that Turner, despite all her good intentions, was simply miscast.
 Maybe it’s just me, but I’ve always pictured V.I. as rather tight and focussed and more than a little frosty.
-Turner’s just a big, warm comfy femme fatale wannabe in this one, with hair about two sizes too big — presumably to make her more audience-friendly.
+Turner’s just a big, warm comfy femme fatale wannabe in the film, with hair about two sizes too big — presumably to make her more audience-friendly.
 And don’t even get me started on the cute kid and the dog the studio saddled her with.

 Because if there’s one thing V.I. has never been accused of, it’s being “audience-friendly.”
+Or, God forbid, perky.
+Or spunky.
 Trying to recast her as Mary Tyler Moore, the film was just begging to fail.
-On the other hand, selling the rights to Hollywood did allow Paretsky to quit her day job and start writing full-time, for which I guess all us mystery readers can be eternally grateful.
+On the other hand, selling the rights to Hollywood did allow Paretsky to quit her day job and start writing full-time, for which all us mystery readers can be eternally grateful.

-Let’s face it — V.I. can be abrasive.
-And I’m generally with her, when it comes to politics.
-Her attempts to seem hip or cool just grate — as when she uses words like “chill” or namedrops pop culture, she just reinforces how out of it she seems.
+Let’s face it–V.I. can be abrasive.
+And I’m with her when it comes to politics.
+Her attempts to seem hip or cool just grate–as when she uses words like “chill” or name drops pop culture, she just reinforces how out of it she seems.
 But the same traits that rub me the wrong way if she were a real person ironically make her interesting and compelling as a fictional character.
 She’s about as unapologetically in-your-face as series private eyes come these days.
 I mean, it’s not coincidence that several people have drawn parallels between V.I. and the equally uncompromising and personally obsessed Mike Hammer over the years.
 Same coin; two very different sides.